kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

 FTP_USER="your_username"
 FTP_PASS="your_password"
 LOCAL_DIR="/path/to/local/directory" # Use format C:\path\to\directory for Windows
-REMOTE_DIR="/path/to/remote/directory" # Do not put quoutes ("" or '' around your path)
+REMOTE_DIR="/path/to/remote/directory" # Do not put quotes ("" or '' around your path)
 ```

 ## Help with images